 Astrobiology at UW-Madison

 Here at the University of Wisconsin-Madison, there are a growing number of scientists at all levels tackling these challenging questions.
 Although many do not necessarily identify as astrobiologists (yet!), their work relates directly or indirectly to astrobiology themes and spans across many disparate fields, demonstrating that anyone, regardless of the field they are affiliated with, can become an astrobiologist.
 The goal of this website is to act as a hub for information on research and opportunities in astrobiology, not only here at UW-Madison but also at institutions and agencies throughout the world looking to resolve some of the deepest scientific mysteries known to humankind.

 Interested in learning more about astrobiology?
 Thinking about pursuing astrobiology research as a student here at UW-Madison?
 We’ve compiled a list of useful links to help orient those interested in learning more.
-There are also a number of upcoming local astrobiology-themed events (check out the Spring 2019 OoLALA Research Showcase!).
+There are also a number of upcoming local astrobiology-themed events.
 We also encourage students to navigate to the research profiles page for a comprehensive list of labs doing work that either directly aligns with astrobiology themes, seeking answers to questions that may be indirectly related to them, or using approaches that might readily apply to astrobiology research.
 Finally, follow us on Twitter!